 Can my employer discriminate against me because I’m pregnant?
-Ohio pregnancy discrimination lawyer
+Ohio pregnancy discrimination lawyers

-If you are being discriminated against because of your pregnancy, contact our Ohio pregnancy discrimination lawyer today.
+If you are being discriminated against because of your pregnancy, contact our Ohio pregnancy discrimination lawyers today.

-As an Ohio pregnancy discrimination lawyer, it’s important that employees understand that they are protected from pregnancy discrimination.
+As Ohio pregnancy discrimination lawyers, it’s important that employees understand that they are protected from pregnancy discrimination.

 The federal protection from pregnancy discrimination is based upon the Pregnancy Discrimination Act of 1978 set forth within Title VII of the Civil Rights Act of 1964.
 In Title VII, an employer is defined as having at least 15 employees.
 Within Title VII, the “terms ‘because of sex’ or ‘on the basis of sex’ include, but are not limited to, because of or on the basis of pregnancy, childbirth, or related medical conditions; and women affected by pregnancy, childbirth, or related medical conditions shall be treated the same for all employment-related purposes.”
 Accordingly, pregnant employees are protected from discrimination by their employers as a result of their pregnancy or related medical conditions.